Tachyon-Team/Common/source/proxy/README.md

 * ```--record-js```: Records the original version of each instrumented javascript file (off by default)
 * ```-d``` or ```--output-dir```: specifies the directory where the output should be saved (```output``` by default)

+### Configuring the browser

+The default proxy implementation listens for HTTP traffic on port 8080, and for HTTPS (SSL) traffic on port 8443.
+Web browsers should therefore be configured to proxy using these ports.

+### Recording a profile

+By default, the proxy will add a 'Send profile' link to web pages that it instruments.
+Clicking this link will send the collected data to the proxy server, which will then output it in its output directory (see command-line options, above).